-Guests can walk along the grounds of the complex where actual Rolling Stock is on display, learn about the functions each building served, and take part in scheduled activities that can include a train ride, rail car tours, the hand car, and children’s activities in the Baggage Car!
+Walk along the grounds of the complex where actual Rolling Stock is on display.
+Learn about the functions each building served, and take part in scheduled activities.
+These include a train ride, rail car tours, the hand car, and children’s activities in the Baggage Car!

-For over 100 years, the Savannah shops complex served as a major repair facility for the Central of Georgia Railway and was a vibrant part of Savannah’s industrial heritage.
-The Georgia State Railroad Museum is recognized as a National Historic Landmark District and has been designated by the State Legislature as the Georgia State Railroad Museum.
+For over 100 years, the Savannah shops complex served as a major repair facility for the Central of Georgia Railway.
+It was a vibrant part of Savannah’s industrial heritage.
+The Georgia State Railroad Museum is a National Historic Landmark.
+The State Legislature designated it as the Georgia State Railroad Museum.

-After years of neglect, the property was transferred to the City of Savannah and in 1989 the Coastal Heritage Society accepted management of the Savannah shops complex.
+The City of Savannah took the property after years of neglect.
+In 1989 the Coastal Heritage Society accepted management of the Savannah shops complex.
 With major support from the City of Savannah, the award winning professional staff members of our Preservation and Railroad Operations Teams work together to save numerous historic buildings, locomotives and rolling stock.